healthchecks/healthchecks/templates/docs/configuring_notifications.md

 ## Weekly and Monthly Reports

-SITE_NAME sends periodic email reports, either monthly at the start of each month, or weekly every Monday.
-Use them to make sure all checks have their expected state, and nothing has "fallen through the cracks."
+SITE_NAME sends periodic email reports, either monthly at the start of each month or weekly every Monday.
+Use them to ensure all checks have their expected state and nothing has "fallen through the cracks."

 The reports list checks from all your projects, grouped by project.
 For each check, they show:

-* check's current status
+* the check's current status
-* the number of downtimes by month, for the last two months
+* the number of downtimes by month for the last two months
-* the total downtime duration by month, for the last two months
+* the total downtime duration by month for the last two months

 ![Example monthly report](IMG_URL/monthly_report.png)